lexibank/tlopo/out/vol1/chapter8.md

 POc _&ast;kawil_ is widely attested.
 I have over fifty reflexes containing specific reference to fishhooks, occurring in all major subgroups.
-In Tuvalu it is used as a generic, followed by the name of the fish for which it is appropriate-kau galata, kau palu, etc. It has an obvious formal and semantic relationship with &ast;kawi(t), _&ast;kawit-i-_ (V) 'hook, catch hold of; fruit crook' (Ch.
+In Tuvalu it is used as a generic, followed by the name of the fish for which it is appropriate - _kau galata_, _kau palu_, etc. It has an obvious formal and semantic relationship with _&ast;kawi(t)_, _&ast;kawit-i-_ (V) 'hook, catch hold of; fruit crook' (Ch.
 5, § l O), but the origin of this relationship is not understood.

 <a id="p-217"></a>